dave-doty/aggie-unterprise/README.md

 print(f"Totals for August\n{summary}")
 ```

-will print a text table in a format similar this:
+will print something like this:

 ```
 Totals for August